dahlo/svtplay-dl-bulk/README.md

 # svtplay-dl-bulk

-A script to automate periodic downloading of many urls.
+A wrapper script to automate periodic downloading of many urls using [svtplay-dl](https://svtplay-dl.se/).

 # Usage